 Prop C Passed: $91,000,000 for Parks and Recreation Facilities

 Bond Proposition C

-The city proposes $91 million in the upcoming bond election for the enhancement and expansion of the community’s parks system.
+The city proposed $91 million for the enhancement and expansion of the community’s parks system.
 The scope of proposed improvements includes the renovation or expansion of existing parks, sports fields and facilities, the construction of new parks and the acquisition of property for future parks development.

 The city’s parks system features nearly 3,000 acres of parks and open space, six unique recreation facilities and more than 40 parks, with some park areas dating back more than 100 years.